Euro 2017: England boss Mark Sampson says team have three weeks to become 'legends'

 - From the section Women's Football

-- BBC Radio 5 live and BBC Radio Scotland commentary - both available on the BBC Sport website and app, along with live text commentary

-England have three weeks to become "legends", says manager Mark Sampson, before their Euro 2017 opener against Scotland on Wednesday (19:45 BST).
+England have three weeks to become "legends", says manager Mark Sampson, ahead of his side's opening Euro 2017 match against rivals Scotland.

 The Lionesses are aiming to improve on their third place in the 2015 World Cup with Sampson claiming his team will be the "fittest in the tournament".